/

 Current Full Fibre options

-NOW Full Fibre 100: 100 Mb/s estimated download, 18 Mb/s estimated upload, currently £26 a month, again with a stated £3 a month rise from 1 April 2026.
+NOW Full Fibre 100: 100 Mb/s estimated download, 18 Mb/s estimated upload, currently £25 a month on the live deal card.

 How available is it?